elliotkendall/mille-ai/README.md

 * **opponents**
     A list of Team object representing the opposing teams.
-Your own team is not included.
+Your own team is replaced with ``None``.
 See below for more information on Team objects.

 * **validMoves**